Safe Staffing Tools for Mental Health and Learning Disability Services

 - update the dependency descriptors

-- develop and build the benchmark database for community staffing tools for community mental health and learning disability teams
+- develop and build the benchmark database for community staffing tools for community mental health and learning disabilities teams

 Each of these tools can be used in three ways and can be found in related documents below:

-- Option 1 Use the published multipliers to calculate staffing need based on dependency levels.
+- Option 1: Use the published multipliers to calculate staffing needs based on dependency levels.

-- Option 3 Undertake an analysis based on observation as in Option 2 combined with a quality assurance exercise.
-Observations gathered in this way may also contribute to the national benchmark is sufficient quality is observed.
+- Option 3: Undertake a full analysis based on observation as in Option 2 combined with a quality assurance exercise.
+Observations gathered in this way may also contribute to the national benchmark if sufficient quality is observed.

-The latest December 2015 multiples for option 1 are available in the related documents below.
-If you would like to use options 2 or 3 please contact firstname.lastname@example.org directly who will provide materials and training for options 2 and 3.
+The latest multipliers from Keith for Option 1 are available in the related documents below.
+If you would like to use Options 2 or 3 please contact firstname.lastname@example.org directly who will provide materials and training for Options 2 and 3.